Measures and statistics of business activity in global derivative markets

 Akshit Gupta

-This article written by Akshit Gupta (ESSEC Business School, Grande Ecole Program – Master in Management, 2019-2022) analyzes The Rogue Trader movie and explains the related financial concepts.
+This article written by Akshit GUPTA (ESSEC Business School, Grande Ecole Program – Master in Management, 2019-2022) analyzes The Rogue Trader movie and explains the related financial concepts.

 Rogue Trader (1999) is a British drama film depicting the life of Nick Leeson, a former derivate broker based out in Singapore.
 The story is inspired by real-life events that shook the global financial system and led to the collapse of the world’s second-oldest merchant bank named Barings Bank based out in England.
 The movie is based on a book by Nick Leeson named Rogue Trader: How I brought down Barings Bank and shook the financial world and is one of the greatest examples of why a trader shouldn’t try to fight the market.